Ashwinreddy611/Move-Inc./README.md

 ## Testing
 ### User Stories Testing for User experience
-####  HTML and CSS vakidators
+####  HTML and CSS validators
 The W3C validators were used for all html and css used within this project and there were no syntax errors within any of the pages.

 #### First Time Visitor Goals:
  a.
-As a first time user I want to be able to understand the premise of the website as well as understand what the website and the company behind the website are attempting to provide me.
+As a first time user I want to be able to understand the premise of the website as well as understand what the company behind the website are attempting to provide me.

      i.
 When first time users first enter the website they are greeted with a crisp design and layout.
 They then can see the *Mission statement* where the company goals are outlined and the user is now able to ascertain the premise of the organisation and the website. ii.
 The user can now navigate the Nav bar which will provdie desired information or scroll down to learn more about the organisation and read verified testimonials from users.
 The user can scrooll even further to join the newsletter within the footer and click the social media links.